skooter500/OOP-2016-2017/README.md

 * fill
 * size

-Here are two shapes you can draw:
+Here are some shapes you can draw:

 ![Sketch](images/p1.png)